rjalexa/isagog-userauth/README.md

 - Both the email and the username must be unique.
 - You can login with either the email or the username.
-- You can view the OpenAPI documentation at `host:port/docs`.
+- You can view the OpenAPI documentation at `host:8000/docs`.

 ## Usage

-The `main.py` file is a demo of how you can import, initialize, and use the user management, login, and authorization in your FastAPI app.
+The `main.py` file is a demo of how you can import, initialize, and use the user management, login, and authorization in your own FastAPI app.

 To be usable you need to have a `.env` file in the project root with the following content: